mariahrucker/Tic-Tac-Toe/README.md

 ## Conclusion

-This Python implementation of Tic Tac Toe is a fun and simple game that can be played on the console.
+Python implementation of Tic Tac Toe is a fun and simple game that can be played on the console.
 It uses the minimax algorithm to provide a challenging opponent for the player.
 Try it out and see if you can beat the AI!